 - Grease & line a 2lb loaf tin with baking parchment

-- In a large saucepan, gently melt the butter & golden syrup together over a low heat & set aside to cool
+- In a large saucepan, gently melt the butter & golden syrup together over a low heat before setting aside to cool

-- Add the egg & soft light brown sugar to the pan & beat this into the syrup mixture
+- Once cooled slightly, add the egg & soft light brown sugar to the pan & beat this into the syrup mixture

-- Add in the pumpkin fibres & stir through the mixture
+- Add in the pumpkin fibres & stir through the mixture, breaking up any clumps

-- Sift over the flour & spices & fold the dry ingredients through the mixture until fully incorporated
+- Sift the flour & spices into the pan & fold these through the mixture until fully incorporated

-- Pour into the cake tin & sprinkle over the demerera sugar
+- Pour into the loaf tin & sprinkle over the demerera sugar or pumpkin seeds

-- Bake the cake at 180°c for 1 hour 25 minutes until it springs back when pressed with a finger (if the cake is browning too quickly on top, cover this with a piece of baking parchment until baked)
+- Bake the cake at 180°c for 1 hour – 1 hour, 10 minutes until it springs back when pressed lightly with a finger (if the cake is browning too quickly on top, cover this with a piece of baking parchment until baked)

 - Allow the cake to cool for 10 minutes in its tin before removing & placing on a cooling rack to fully cool